 Dancing has been an integral part of Morgan Thompson's life since he was 8 years old.
 He's studied ballet, contemporary, lyrical, jazz, and Hip-Hop.

-It became clear that hip hop was his strength and he audition for and performed with Breaking Point Dance Company (BPDC) for five years. started teaching dance at the age of 16.
+It became clear that hip hop was his strength and he audition for and performed with Breaking Point Dance Company (BPDC) for five years.
+He's since been a part of many performing companies in Washington: DC9, Next Edition, Bad Kids, and Kontagious.
+The latter most company I started teaching for at the age of 16.

 Robert Crocker is an Administrative Assistant for American Dance Institute.